JasonElting/wsu-team-projects/README.md

 GND  | -> | GND
 </pre>

-<em>Power Configuration</em> Next, we placed the 18650 battery clips on a piece of 3M Command Strip so that the length was equal to that of the 18650 battery and soldered the wire-side of the JST jumper to the appropriate ends of the battery clips.
+<em>Power Configuration:</em> Next, we placed the 18650 battery clips on a piece of 3M Command Strip so that the length was equal to that of the 18650 battery and soldered the wire-side of the JST jumper to the appropriate ends of the battery clips.
 We then attached this to the top of the Raspberry Pi Zero W case and covered the Pi's header with electrical tape to prevent acidental shorts.
 Next, we placed the JST connection into the JST input/output on the 1000C PowerBoost.
 To power the M6E nano we took the 5V and GND output of the 1000C PowerBoost and connected it to the +5V and GND pins on the M6E Nano.

-<em>USB Hub </em> Lastly, we connected the USB hub to the Pi and used the USB to Micro-B insert to bridge the connection.
+<em>USB Hub:</em> Lastly, we connected the USB hub to the Pi and used the USB to Micro-B insert to bridge the connection.
 To the hub, we attached the USB to Mini-B cable and attached the other end to the FTDI breakout board.
 We also attached the 802.11n WiFi dongle to the hub.
 Finally, we took the USB to Micro-B and attached it to the USB output on the 1000C PowerBoost and the Micro-B side to the power input of the Pi.

 ### Current Images of UAV
 ![The Drone](drone_img1.JPG)